 I recently started sleeping with a weighted blanket after an ongoing struggle with falling and staying asleep.
 Weighted blankets have been on my radar for awhile, but I had never investigated far enough to fully understand how they could help me.
 Through my research, I discovered a wide range of people who swore by them, including people suffering from similar sleep troubles.
 Since starting to use one of these blankets I have experienced a dramatic improvement in my sleep quality.

 Here’s how it works.
 The weighted blanket drapes and contours your body as you sleep.
-It is designed to simulate the feeling of a gentle embrace, which has a calming effect on the nervous system and helps you reach deeper relaxation...all great ingredients to getting a restful night's sleep.
+It is designed to simulate the feeling of a gentle embrace, which has a calming effect on the nervous system and helps you reach state of deeper relaxation...all great ingredients to getting a restful night's sleep.
 Many believe this cocooning sensation can be described as similar to the secure feeling of being in the womb as a baby, and of our early years of being held in close contact with our parents.
 To figure out the right weight, the blanket is calculated at approximately 10% of your body weight.

 The importance of touch